 It's a nice point he made about the power of habit in particular and how the Alcoholics Anonymous's belief system is so powerful that I have so much respect for what that organization has done.

 Number four is Michael Phelps.
-Michael Phelps example is small wins fuel transformative changes.
+Michael Phelps' example is small wins fuel transformative changes.
 Small wins fuel transformative changes.
 Michael Phelps has a habit of training and doing the same pre-race ritual before every Olympic race.
-This is a twenty plus time gold metal Olympian who has swam in several Olympics and is now planning and swimming in Rio as well.
-The guy is just non-stop.
+Phelps is the most decorated Olympian in history and his habits have led him to success.

 During every practice he does the same thing and they're small steps towards a bigger, more transformative goal of winning the Olympics.
 Small wins do make a big difference.
 That's the Michael Phelps example.
 Your pre-race ritual that is a habit can end up paying fruits of gold.